Skip to main content

 The law permits the collection of this information only under specific, “voluntary” circumstances.
 The definition of “voluntary” has been the central point of legal and regulatory debate.
 To encourage participation, many wellness programs offer financial incentives, such as reduced insurance premiums.

 The core conflict arises when the value of this incentive becomes so substantial that it creates a coercive pressure.
 If a family feels they cannot afford to forgo the reward, their participation ceases to be a free choice.
-This situation could compel them to disclose sensitive they would otherwise prefer to keep private, undermining the foundational purpose of GINA.
+This situation could compel them to disclose sensitive health information they would otherwise prefer to keep private, undermining the foundational purpose of GINA.

 The Delicate Balance of Incentives